comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 This article is structured as follows.
 In the [next section](#related-work), we discuss the related work, after which we provide an analysis of the structural properties of Solid data vaults in [](#solid).
-Next, in [](#benchmark) we provide a benchmark that simulates a decentralized Solid environment based on this analysis.
 In [](#approach), we introduce LTQP algorithms that make use of these structural properties, which are evaluated in [](#evaluation).
 Finally, we conclude in [](#conclusions).

-Specifically, we provide the following contributions in this work:

-- An analysis of the Solid ecosystem from a query execution perspective.
-- SolidBench: A benchmark that simulates a decentralized Solid environment, with dedicated fragmentation techniques, choke-point-based query templates, and LTQP-specific metrics.
-- Two novel and formally-defined LTQP discovery algorithms over the structural properties in the Solid ecosystem.
-- Implementation of these novel algorithms and the existing foundational LTQP algorithms.
-- Extensive evaluation of the implemented algorithms using SolidBench.

 <!--
 Contributions: